Smart-Onion-Project/smart-onion/README.md

 8. Install python3.5 requirements file using pip
 9. Clone git repo
 10. Create systemD unit files for the various services and enable them (add them to the project \-; )
+11. Configure StatsD
+12. Import Zabbix template and assign it to the local server
-11. Reboot or start the services (configure whatever needed via the configurator hard-coded config)
+13. Configure whatever needed via the configurator hard-coded config
+14. Reboot or start the services
-12. Put your knees together and pray... <-;
+15. Put your knees together and pray... <-;